 The area has a raw, but charming quality to it, and this atmosphere is unique to Hvide Sande.

-Hvide Sande is a town with tough fishermen in overalls, white sandy beaches, and a colorful surfing culture.
-The town is situated on the narrow strip of land between the North Sea and Ringkøbing Fjord.
+Hvide Sande is a town with fishermen in overalls, white sandy beaches and surfing culture.

 Hvide Sande harbour is Denmark's fifth largest industrial fishing harbour